ejrbuss/go/README.md

 It includes a number of features including a story mode, separate AI opponents, game replays, and user accounts.

+## Serverless

+You can find a serverless version of the app [here](https://ejrbuss.net/go), note that highscores will be limited to your browser.

 ## Dependencies

 To run IndiGo you must have [node.js](https://nodejs.org/en/) and